-Fig. 8 PD measurement on a 110kV transformer
+Fig. 7 PD measurement on a 110kV transformer

-Fig. 9 3PARD filtering on the 110kV transformer As an enhancement of 3PARD the 3-Center-Frequency-Relation-Diagram (3CFRD) was introduced as an additional tool for PD data analysis and PD fault separation in real-time on single-phase test objects [12].
-The synchronous consideration of three different frequency parts of the PD spectrum of a single PD pulse provides information on its discharge nature and indicates its possible PD fault location due to PD signal propagation and attenuation.
-The 3CFRD method requires 3 different PD band-pass filters, measuring every PD event simultaneously at their predefined centre frequencies.
-Here the proper selection of these 3 band-pass positions in the frequency domain is the key to get the optimum benefit from this method.
-These 3 filters have to be set in a way that the spectral differences of PD pulses and other pulses are at their maximum.
-Figure 10 shows the spectra of three PD pulses and the three filters marked as blue bars.
+Fig. 8 3PARD filtering on the 110kV transformer The synchronous consideration of three different frequency parts of the PD spectrum of a single PD pulse provides information on its discharge nature and indicates its possible PD fault location due to PD signal propagation and attenuation.
+The 3CFRD method requires three different PD bandpass filters, measuring every PD event simultaneously at their predefined centre frequencies.
+Here the proper selection of these three band-pass positions in the frequency domain is the key to get the optimum benefit from this method.
+These three filters have to be set in a way that the spectral differences of PD pulses and other pulses are at their maximum.
+Figure 9 shows the spectra of three PD pulses and the three filters marked as blue bars.
 The red arrows indicate the absolute charge values of PD pulse 1 (shown in red) at the discrete filter frequencies.

-Fig. 10 FFT of three different PD pulses The charge values are drawn into the star diagram as shown in figure 11.
+Fig. 9 FFT of three different PD pulses The charge values are drawn into the star diagram as shown in figure 10.
 The lengths of the vectors represent the measured charge and the axes indicate the respective filter.
-By geometrically adding the PD responses one single dot is the final representation of the initial triplet.
+By adding the phasors of the PD responses one single dot is the final representation of the initial triplet.
 The use of this principle is shown in two examples.
 The first example is the 3CFRD measurement on a high voltage bushing.
-Figure 12 shows the phase resolved pattern of different PD sources.
+Figure 11 shows the phase resolved pattern of different PD sources.
 The overlaying of different patterns doesn't allow a detailed analysis.
-Figure 13 shows a separated pattern of one source by 3CFRD filtering.
+Figure 12 shows a separated pattern of one source by 3CFRD filtering.